botpress/botpress/docs/getting_started/trivia_actions.md

 },
 ```

-And lastly, let's look at the `setUserTag` function which makes use of custom arguments passed to the function from the flow.
+And lastly, let's look at the `setUserTag` action which makes use of custom arguments passed to the function from the flow.

 ```js
 /**